cafeduke/cafeduke.github.io/_posts/spring/2021-05-25-spring-boot-microservices.md

 In the above example:

 - All services are registered with the naming server.
-- Multiple instances of CurrencyExchangeService are being load-balanced using an LB.
+- Multiple instances of `CurrencyExchangeService` are being load-balanced using an LB.
-- The CurrencyCalculationService shall query the naming server for the URL of the CurrencyExchangeService.
+- The `CurrencyCalculationService` shall query the naming server for the URL of the `CurrencyExchangeService`.
 - The naming server shall return the URL to the load-balancer.
-- The CurrencyCalculationServer shall request the corresponding LB URL which shall reach one of the CurrencyExchangeService instance.
+- The CurrencyCalculationServer shall request the corresponding LB URL which shall reach one of the `CurrencyExchangeService` instance.

 ## Naming service server